 Among Higgins’ painting assignments for the class was to view a Wayne Thiebaud solo exhibition at the E. B. Crocker Art Gallery (now the Crocker Art Museum, in Sacramento) and make a painting influenced by what they encountered.
 Diehl painted Four Beets (acrylic on canvas, 14 x 16 inches, 1969/70) which utilized, with Higgins’ encouragement, Thiebaud’s blue shadows and horizontal dividing plane.
 It would be an early lesson in composition and evoke the subtlety of still life.
 Importantly, the assignment brought Diehl in contact with paintings by the already acclaimed Thiebaud, who would influence him throughout his career.

 Another exercise that Higgins gave his class related to the importance of learning how to render the figure.
 He instructed Diehl to look at Amedeo Modigliani’s work and to consider what could be achieved with less.
 At the time, Diehl was steeped in studying the classical painters because he was interested in attaining as much visual accuracy in his work as possible.
 Diehl visited the library and looked through monographs of Modigliani’s work.
 “I wasn’t ready for it” he would later recall, yet it was an early effort by Higgins to expose his student to 20th Century modern art.
-Prior to getting to DVC, Diehl’s art history knowledge was only to such well known artist as Leonardo da Vinci, Rembrandt, Vincent Van Gogh, Pablo Picasso, Norman Rockwell, and the aforementioned Alexander Calder.
+Prior to attending DVC, Diehl’s art history knowledge was limited to such prominent artist as Leonardo da Vinci, Rembrandt, Vincent Van Gogh, Pablo Picasso, Norman Rockwell, and the aforementioned Alexander Calder.
 Over the years, Higgins’ lesson materialized; Modigliani would figure into Diehl’s own art-about-art still life paintings beginning in the mid-1980s.
 He’s referenced the Italian painter over a dozen times in these carefully crafted compositions.
 Diehl views Paul Cézanne and Modigliani as anchor points of the Modernist period.
 “I go back to them like they are fundamental building blocks.
 Modernism drives my spirit” he says.

 In addition to Higgins’ class, Diehl studied drawing with Norman Stiegelmeyer, who taught an evening figure drawing class, also utilizing live models.
 Furthermore, Diehl studied basic design, ceramics, sculpture (including metal sculpture and casting), and photography while at DVC.